vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct mounts del` *ctid* *mountpoint*
   Remove *mountpoint* from container *ctid*.

+`ct recover state` *ctid*
+  Force `osctld` to check status of container *ctid*.

+  `osctld` checks container status only on startup and then watches for events from `lxc-monitor`.
+If the container dies in a way that the monitor does not report anything, `osctld` will not notice the change on its own and this command can be used to recover from such a state.

 `ct recover cleanup` *ctid*
   Remove any leftover cgroups and network interfaces that might have belonged to container *ctid*.
 This is useful when the container's management process